Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Basics of Urban Foundation Models

 where $N$ is the number of samples, $C$ is the number of classes, $y_{ic}$ is a binary indicator (0 or 1) to indicate if class label $c$ is the correct classification for observation $i$, $\hat{y}_{ic}$ is the predicted probability observation $i$ is of class $c$.

-\subsec{Generative pre-training.} This approach trains models to generate or reconstruct input data in the absence of labeled data~\cite{radford2018improving, radford2019language}.
+\subsec{Generative pre-training.} This approach trains models to generate or reconstruct (masked) input data in the absence of labeled data~\cite{radford2018improving, radford2019language}.
 It necessitates the model's ability to autonomously discern patterns and regularities, thereby producing outputs that closely mimic real data.
 Here is an example of the loss function in generative pre-training called Negative Log-Likelihood (NLL) loss~\cite{radford2018improving}:

-where $N$ is the number of tokens in the sequence, $x_i$ represents the $i$-th token, $x_{<i}$ represents all tokens before the $i$-th token, $P(x_i | x_{<i}, \theta)$ is the probability assigned by the model to the correct token $x_i$, given the preceding tokens $x_{<i}$ and the model parameters $\theta$.
+where $\mathcal{T}$ is the set of target tokens to be predicted, $x_i$ represents the $i$-th token, $x_{\setminus i}$ represents all available context except token $x_i$, such as all tokens before the $x_i$ in autoregressive generation or visible tokens (unmasked positions) in reconstruction-based generation, $P(x_i | x_{\setminus i}, \theta)$ denotes the conditional probability assigned by the model to the correct token $x_i$, given the available tokens $x_{\setminus i}$ and model parameters $\theta$.

 \subsec{Contrastive pre-training.} This method trains models to distinguish between data instances and learn robust data representations by evaluating similarities and differences among data samples~\cite{hadsell2006dimensionality}.
 A simple form of the contrastive loss for a pair of samples can be defined as follows: